Family Dentist Hoboken, NJ

 - A dental filling involves restoring the structure of the tooth by using metal, alloy, porcelain or plastic to fill the tooth.

 - Dental Sealants

-- Dental sealants are a solution of plastic material that we apply to the crown of the tooth to protect the areas within the ridges of teeth from infection.
+- Dental sealants contain a resinous material that we apply to the chewing surfaces of the posterior teeth to prevent dental caries.

 - Gingivitis is the inflammation of gum tissue that results from plaque, other infections in the mouth and poor oral hygiene.